Investing in Energy Savings

 A strategy some communities have used to reduce the outflow of money used to purchase energy is to invite private investors to invest in public buildings in exchange for a share of the energy savings achieved.

-One example of private money investing in not-for-profit buildings can be found at Wellesley College located outside Boston in Wellesley, Mass.
-It contracted for a private investment group to replace the college’s parking garage lights and saved $26,536 the first year without spending a penny.
+One example of private money investing in not-for-profit buildings can be found at Wellesley College, located outside Boston in Wellesley, Massachusettes.
+A private investment group was contracted to replace the college’s parking garage lights, and the college saved $26,536 the first year without spending a penny.

 The project was completed in two weeks, without any disruption to the parking operation of the garage.